Four hikers appear minuscule next to towering redwood trees, as they walk along a dirt trail in Redwood National Park.

 Fern Canyon, although a separate parking lot from Prairie Creek, is also a must-see in the region.
 This narrow gorge, carved by Home Creek, has created 30-foot tall canyon walls lined with lush, vibrant green ferns.

-If you don’t hike to Fern Canyon from Prairie Creek (via one of the James Irvine trail iterations, all of which are at least 10 miles roundtrip), you can drive to Gold Bluffs Beach (you’ll need a permit for day parking) and take a shorter hike to Fern Canyon:
+If you donโ€™t hike to Fern Canyon from the Prairie Creek Visitor Center (via one of the James Irvine trail iterations, all of which are at least 10 miles roundtrip), you can also drive to Gold Bluffs Beach (youโ€™ll need a permit for day parking, which can be obtained here) and take a shorter hike to Fern Canyon:

 • Fern Canyon Loop: this easy footpath leads from the mouth of Home Creek up to Fern Canyon, for a pleasant stroll through the shaded walls of the gorge.
 1.1 miles roundtrip.